Gallegos22/Sunsets-FAR-and-NEAR/README.md

 ## Why I Built This

-I wanted to build an application that would benefit photgraphers who want to find the perfect time to take photos.
+I wanted to build an application that would benefit photographers who want to find the perfect time to take photos.

 ## Technologies Used